John-Vazquez/BaitBlock/README.md

 ## Project Overview

 BaitBlock is a web application designed to detect and flag phishing emails, providing users with a robust defense against online scams.
 By leveraging advanced algorithms and the ChatGPT API, BaitBlock analyzes the content, context, and structure of emails to identify potentially malicious messages.
-Its primary goal is to protect users from falling victim to phishing attempts by detecting and flagging suspicious emails in real time, thereby safeguarding personal, financial, and organizational data.
+Its primary goal is to protect users from falling victim to phishing attempts by detecting and flagging suspicious emails, thereby safeguarding personal, financial, and organizational data.

 ## Key Features